Back to Research

 Two campaigns.
 Six days.
 Two worlds.

-Deployed across Vietnam, Myanmar, Cambodia, and Thailand.
-Targeted on Meta at 18–35 year olds interested in skin care, health, dermatology, and personal wellness.
+Deployed across Southeast Asia.
+Targeted on Meta at 18–35 year olds interested in skin care, health, dermatology and personal wellness.

 The five questions